Arjuuuu07/Model-T-Training-with-Partially-Known-Hidden-Variables/README.md

 }
 ```

-Rules use pandas `eval`-compatible syntax.
-A row is labeled by the first rule it matches. **15–30% coverage is sufficient** to run the full pipeline.
+Rules use pandas eval-compatible syntax.
+A row is labeled by the first rule it matches.
+15–30% coverage is sufficient to run the full pipeline.

----

 ### Step 2 — Automated Rule Quality Check (5 Gates)